vigil-313/gator-probe-alpha/SESSION_STATE.md

 ## Session-005 Summary
 Created a detailed set of implementation task prompts (TASK1-TASK12) to guide the Claude Code development process.
 Each task prompt follows the structure defined in PROMPT_SEQUENCES.md and includes comprehensive context, requirements, steps, references, validation criteria, and next steps.
 Updated the Implementation Plan to reference these tasks and provide a clear development roadmap.
 Tasks cover the full implementation sequence from project setup through configuration loader, prompt assembly, LLM API client, Express server, frontend UI, testing, and documentation.
 This preparation makes the implementation phase ready to begin with Claude Code sessions.

+## Session-006 Summary
+Implemented TASK1_PROJECT_SETUP to create the foundational structure for the VALUGATOR Probe Alpha project.
+Established a complete Node.js project with Express server, ESLint for code quality, and Jest for testing.
+Created the directory structure matching the architecture specification, with subdirectories for config, prompt, api, utils, and public components.
+Set up placeholder modules for configuration loading, prompt assembly, and API client that will be expanded in subsequent tasks.
+Created a simple UI with HTML, CSS, and JavaScript for startup idea submission and gator response display.
+Added initial tests for basic functionality and utility functions.
+The implementation follows the ES modules pattern and includes comprehensive configuration files for linting, testing, and version control.

-## Next Session Focus Areas (SESSION-006)
+## Next Session Focus Areas (SESSION-007)
-1. Use Claude Code to implement TASK1_PROJECT_SETUP.md (project scaffolding)
-2. Use Claude Code to implement TASK2_CONFIG_LOADER.md (configuration loader module)
+1. Use Claude Code to implement TASK2_CONFIG_LOADER.md (configuration loader module)
-3. Use Claude Code to implement TASK3_CONFIG_LOADER_TESTS.md (configuration loader tests)
+2. Use Claude Code to implement TASK3_CONFIG_LOADER_TESTS.md (configuration loader tests)
-4. Verify implementation against requirements
+3. Verify implementation against requirements
-5. Update documentation with implementation details
+4. Update documentation with implementation details